live thinking we will never die.

 help to enlarge our own practice beyond the unproductively narrow space within which it is sometimes enclosed."

-Also in 2013, Kahan returned to the subject of the Ireland Shakspeare Forgeries for European Romantic Review.
+Also in 2013, Kahan returned to the subject of the Ireland Shakspeare forgeries for European Romantic Review.
+No humorous remark

-dedicated to the study of Texas writer R.E.
+to the study of Texas writer R.E.
 Howard.
-He is also a co-editor of the CORD project, a work detailing all extant
+He is also a co-editor of the CORD project, a work detailing all extant information of

-information of Elizabethan theater, actors, poets, and playwrights.
-From 2001 to 2005, he served as General Editor of the Shakespeare
+Elizabethan theater, actors, poets, and playwrights.
+From 2001 to 2005, he served as General Editor of the Shakespeare Millennium

 Bibliography of English Literature, Cithara, Early Modern Language Studies, The Encyclopedia of British Literature and Poetry, The